+3. Have your details ready 30 minutes before our start time.
+Having the details already available allows us to start right away and keeps you in the hair and makeup chair.
+We always start with the little details to begin the story of your day.
+The bride usually includes things such as, the dress, the rings, the full invitation suite, jewelry, cute shoes, cute perfume bottle, garter, family heirlooms, etc. The groom typically has shoes, jacket, cuff links, watch.

 4 - Have your bridesmaids wear cute robes!
 The light, floral ones photograph best (and don't show wrinkles as much)!
 Here are some good sites for bridal party robes: Plum Pretty Sugar, BHLDN, Show Me Your Mumu

 5 - Cute ring boxes are always fun to use as a wedding keepsake, and for detail photographs!
-Check out The Mrs. Box!
+Check out The Mrs. Box or Lace Byrd!

 1. If you're having a first look, I encourage you to have just us and you two in the area.
 Take this time to hug, kiss, talk, relax, and ignore us!
 We love the real emotion so take this time to just be together!